cd80-ctf/cd80-ctf.github.io/_posts/2023-04-30-A-Shockingly-Simple-Bug-In-Windows-CLFS.md

 ## The Base Metadata Block

 All Log Blocks contain Records.
-The Base Log Block of the Base Metadata File of a CLFS log contains one Record, fittingly dubbed the Base Record.
+The Base Metadata Block of the Base Metadata File of a CLFS log contains one Record, fittingly dubbed the Base Record.

 The Base Record of the Base Metadata Block of the Base Log File of a CLFS log (don't worry, it gets worse) contains metadata about the log itself.
 Specifically, it contains metadata about three things:
 - The Clients (i.e. streams) that are storing data in this log,